-Your roofing system is an asset!
-So keeping it in good shape is important.
-But do you know how long your particular type of commercial roof was designed to last?
-It’s one of the most common questions we get asked at Sentry Roof so here’s a look at four common types of roofing systems and their lifespans.
+Your commercial roofing system represents a significant investment and is a business asset — but, like everything else, it won’t last forever.
+Do you know how long your type of commercial roof was designed to last?
+How long a roof will last is one of the most common questions we get at Sentry Roof so here’s a look at the top commercial roofing systems and their lifespans.

-Typical thermoplastic olefin (TPO) roofs are known to last between 10 and 20 years, although reports of them lasting between 20 and 30 years are not uncommon.
+Typical thermoplastic olefin (TPO) roofs usually last between 10 and 20 years, although they may last longer.
+TPO technology continues to improve — some newer, heavier TPO systems are warrantied for up to 35 years.
 TPO is typically used on flat roofs, such as the kind you find on shopping centers, large warehouses and sprawling office buildings.
 When a TPO roof is regularly maintained and repaired by an experienced TPO roof technician, you can expect this type of commercial roof to last until the upper end of its projected lifespan.
-And newer, heavier products are also available, boasting 30+ years serviceability.

-Ethylene propylene diene monomer (EPDM) roofs are commonly reported to have a lifespan of up to 40 years, with a 20- to 30-year lifespan being roughly average.
-A major reason this type of commercial roof lasts so long can found in the rubber that makes up the roof membrane.
-Industrial-grade, synthetic rubber is exceptionally slow to show signs of degradation under normal conditions.
+Ethylene propylene diene monomer (EPDM) roofs have lifespans of up to 30 years when properly maintained, with a 20- to 30-year lifespan being average.
+EPDM roofing systems are resilient and resistant to thermal shock and hail — the durable synthetic rubber membrane is key to their longevity.
+Industrial-grade, synthetic rubber is slow to show signs of degradation under normal conditions.
 Like TPO roofs, EPDM roofs are typically flat, commercial roofs that are installed on large buildings.

 You’ll notice that the lifespan for your type of commercial roof involves a range of several years.
 In addition to maintaining your roof and performing timely repairs, you can extend your roof’s lifespan so that it reaches the upper end of that range by going with better roofing materials and a better roofing system design.
 Just as building products aren’t created equal, neither are roofing systems.
 Some are cheaply designed and last just a few years, while others are exceptionally well-designed and last a lifetime.